AMyriadseviltwin/Obsidian/Death in Space/Character Creation/ORIGINS.md

 > *Ancient AI placed in a body vessel of organic material.
 Part machine, but with an organic CPU and a distributed nervous system that requires oxygen.*

+> Some still remember a time before the Gem Rush.
+Long before then, a short and brutal war waged between man and machine.
+It is believed the conflict sparked from

+->

 **LIFESPAN**